 Massaging...
 For the development of touch sense or tactile awareness, provide your infant with massage to arms, legs and trunks.
 You can use baby lotion or oils if you like.
 CHoR offers great classes for infant massage.
 This activity is great for bonding time with your child.

 You can help your child develop social skills by:

 Engaging…Sing simple songs (for instance, Wheels on the Bus) that offer opportunities for a child to imitate your hand motions or gestures.
 Use a mirror to make silly faces in.
 Toss or roll a small ball back and forth, play peek-a-boo with a burp cloth, and offer lot of hugs and kisses.

 What if I am concerned about my child's sensory and social skill development?

 If you have concerns regarding your child’s development or your child is regularly missing development milestones, occupational therapists can assess development and address concerns.
 If you are concerned about your child's development of sensory motor skills or social skills, a physician or therapist may be able to assist with an evaluation.

 Our occupational therapists help address problems related to cognitive, daily living, motor, sensory processing, social and visual/perceptual skill development.

 To make an appointment with a pediatric therapist, call one of these locations:

-Information provided by Sallie Tidman, OT/L, Director of Therapy Services, and Melanie Koch, Occupational Therapist.
+Information provided by Sallie Tidman, OT/L, Director of Therapy Services, Melanie Koch, Occupational Therapist, and Sarah Phillips, Occupational Therapist.